-How to pass along your smarts to someone else.
+How to pass along your knowledge to someone else.

 To become a tutor, you must be at least a sophomore and have earned an A- or higher in the course you wish to tutor.
 We hire tutors based on demand, so we will contact you if there is a demand for your subject matter.

-Whether you’ve been with ARC for a while or are just getting started, the following information will help you stay on top of your responsibilities as a tutor.
+Whether you’ve been with TASS for a while or are just getting started, the following information will help you stay on top of your responsibilities as a tutor.

 As part of the onboarding/orientation process, new tutors must:

 As a tutor, you will be assigned a student with whom you will work one-on-one, or you will be assigned drop-in hours.
 Please note: